sahilg06/EmoGen/README.md

-This repository is the official PyTorch implementation of our paper: _Emotionally Enhanced Talking Face Generation_.
+This repository is the official PyTorch implementation of our paper: _Emotionally Enhanced Talking Face Generation_ accepted at ACM MM 2023, McGE Workshop and ICCV 2023, CVEU Workshop.
 We introduce a multimodal framework to generate lipsynced videos agnostic to any arbitrary identity, language, and emotion.
 Our proposed framework is equipped with a user-friendly [web interface](https://midas.iiitd.edu.in/emo/) with a real-time experience for talking face generation with emotions.

 ![Model](/images/model.png)